-The face of family in 2012 is constantly changing.
+The face of family is constantly changing.
 Not only do we have more single-parent families, blended families and same-sex parent households, but we also have more diverse families.
 This diversity may come in the package of race, religion, ethnicity, culture, and language and on and on.
 Since many of the previously mentioned don’t fit into the stereotypical box of what family is supposed to look like, these couples and families often find themselves making up their own rules as they go.
 For my purposes, I am going to focus on the multicultural couple and family.

 I have experienced firsthand both the joys and challenges of being part of a multicultural family.
 Subsequently, I have developed a great interest in working with individuals, couples & families from such diverse backgrounds and specialize in working in this area.